EndPointCorp/end-point-blog/2009/02/19/replicate-only-parts-of-my-table.html.md

 (8 rows)
 ```

 Note that at least for now, customselect works only with fullcopy sync types.
-Also, the destination table must match the source table in structure, even if you're not going to copy all the fields.
-That is, even though I'm only replicating the 'id' and 'field1' fields in the example above, the destination table needs to contain all the fields in the source table.
-This is one of Bucardo's TODO items...
+Also, the destination table must match the source table in structure, even if you’re not going to copy all the fields.
+That is, even though I’m only replicating the ‘id’ and ‘field1’ fields in the example above, the destination table needs to contain all the fields in the source table.
+This is one of Bucardo’s TODO items...